ShreyGandhi26/Space-Rebel/README.md

 Game manager scirpt having commented code that swap between player to control each Switches to enable and disable various objects in level.

-To test this feature : Prototype Zip file https://shreygandhi.itch.io/space-rebel
+To test this feature : Vertical slice Zip file https://shreygandhi.itch.io/space-rebel